vitorgrillo/docker4drupal/README.md

 **1.** To possible start using this docker4drupal local environment instance, update the Makefile:

-- Update all the variables created on makefile with string {PRODUCT_NAME} inside the docker-compose.yml
+- Update all the variables created inside the docker-compose.yml

 ### RUN Docker